thisisnsh/aithing/README.md

 - Fix Flickering Animation
 - No Markdown Select
 - Search History
-- Old images from history are not shown
 - Allow OpenAI Models
 - Detect API key in BYOK b/w Anthropic and OpenAI
 - Change Models based on API Key